Dangers associated with eating raw meat and poultry

 The Bottom Line

-Eating raw meat and poultry is risky since food may be contaminated with harmful bacteria (including Campylobacter, E. coli, Listeria, and Salmonella) or parasites.
-Symptoms and onset depend on the organism.
-Gastrointestinal symptoms are common with most of these organisms although less common with Listeria.
+Eating raw meat and poultry is risky since food can be contaminated with harmful bacteria or parasites.
+Gastrointestinal symptoms are common with most of these organisms.
 Using a meat thermometer to ensure that meat is cooked to a safe internal temperature is recommended.

 raw meat